arvigeus/AZ-204/Questions/AZ CLI.md

 az group wait --deleted --resource-group MyResourceGroup
 ```

-Question: Create a storage account `mystorageaccount` in a new resource group `MyResourceGroup` in the West US region with locally redundant storage.
+Question: Create a storage account `mystorageaccount` in new resource group `MyResourceGroup` in the West US region with locally redundant storage.

 ```ps
 az # Options here